 Cons of Gas Fireplace

-- If there is no gas supply in your locality, you’ll have to use propane which can get expensive.
+- If there is no gas supply in your locality, you’ll have to use propane, which can get expensive.

-- Since the fire is inside a sealed glass, you won’t feel the heat of the fire on your skin.
+- Since the fire is inside sealed glass, you won’t feel the heat of the fire on your skin.

 - Some people prefer traditional fireplaces because of the aura it creates owing to the crackling and popping of firewood and the smell of the burning wood.
 This is something a gas fireplace cannot replicate.